For most kids with asthma,

 plan, you will learn how to care for your child and when to call the doctor for help.

-medicines as prescribed.
+as prescribed.
 Most kids with asthma need to take medicines.
+Some are daily

 control medicines) to help keep airways from getting irritated.
 Others are used